ksew1/Scala-course/README.md

 # My Scala Course Repository for AGH UST 📚

 Hey there!
 Welcome to my personal GitHub repository for the Scala course at AGH UST 🚀.
-Here I keep all the materials related to the course, including lecture slides, code samples, and my assignments.
+Here I keep all the materials related to the course.

 ## Repository Structure 📁